SpecIF - Specification Integration Facility

 • Standard-compliant: SpecIF draws on existing standards, most importantly from W3C, OMG and OASIS.

-• Open and cooperative: All results are published with Creative Commons 4.0 CC BY-SA license; allowing commercial use.
+• Open and cooperative: Creative Commons BY-SA All results are published with Creative Commons 4.0 CC BY-SA license; allowing commercial use.
 The results can be further developed, but the origin must be stated and they must be published under similar terms; please consult the referenced license text.
 We encourage everyone interested to join our GfSE working group and to directly contribute to the results.

 Use Cases